 The Theme Building is made up of two parabolic arches encompassing a ‘flying saucer.’
 When it first opened, it contained a restaurant in the central part of the structure and an observation deck above it.
 Families would come to eat dinner together and gaze at the 360 degree view of Los Angeles.
 After dinner, they could go up to the observation deck and watch planes take off and land.

+For more landmark Mid Century Modern architecture, don’t miss our Retro Road Tip section, including the Edith Farnsworth house and Saarinen’s Gateway Arch.
 And of course, don’t forget to follow us on Instagram, Facebook and Pinterest for more Mid Century Modern inspiration!